10th September, 2014

-I welcome you to the 32nd Annual General Meeting of your Company.
-The Annual Report 2012-13 was sent to all shareholders earlier and I am sure you have received your copy.
+I welcome you to the 33rd Annual General Meeting of your Company.
+The Annual Report 2013-14 was sent electronically to the shareholders who had registered their e-mail IDs and physically to the rest.

 The year gone by

 Your Management has already initiated a dialogue with the Government for removing these bottlenecks and the follow up is being pursued vigorously.
 Hopefully, these issues will be resolved amicably soon.
-A comprehensive Customer Awareness Program undertaken by your Company is also expected to yield positive results.
+A comprehensive Customer Awareness Program undertaken by your Company and focus of the Central Government in encouraging the SEZ/FTWZ is also expected to yield positive results.

-In the last fiscal a heavy interest burden was affecting the cash flow and therefore impacting the normal day-to-day operations of the Company.
-Therefore, in the context of tepid sales and potential revenues and unchanged fixed costs like interest burden, office rentals and employee costs to name a few, your Management chose to bite the bullet and introduced cost cutting measures like terminating a few lease arrangements, substantially reducing rentals and rationalizing employee resources.
-While these measures have yielded encouraging results to a certain extent, unfounded rumors about the affairs of the Company and its Management have affected your Company's share price in the market.
-However, your Management strongly believes in the prospects of your Company and has voluntarily infused funds for operations by way of subscription to warrants @ Rs.145 per warrant and continues to do so.
+In the last fiscal your company’s results were severely impacted due to the interest burden thereby affecting the normal day-to-day operations.
+In the context of tepid sales, potential revenues, unchanged fixed costs like interest burden, office rentals and employee costs to name a few, your Management continued with the cost cutting measures like terminating a few lease arrangements and substantially reducing rentals, employee cost etc. Your Management strongly believes in the prospects of your Company and has voluntarily infused funds for operations by way of conversion of 52,50,000 warrants in FY 2013-14 and 53,00,000 in FY 2014-15 into equity shares into warrants @ Rs.145 per warrant.
+Further, 65.70 Cr. was infused by subscription of shares by the promoters under the CDR Scheme.

 Corporate Debt Restructuring (CDR)

-As a result of vague government policies, the sanctioned facilities for Phase II at the Khurja FTWZ were withdrawn in the middle of project implementation even though we had already invested a huge amount into the project.
-Taking into account these critical factors, your Management considered it absolutely necessary and advisable to undertake a Corporate Debt Restructuring (CDR) exercise.
+As a result of vague government policies, taking into account certain critical issues, like debt servicing, cash flows etc., your Management considered it absolutely necessary and advisable to undertake a Corporate Debt Restructuring (CDR) exercise.
+The same was approved in June 2013.

 Current Year Trend 2014-15

-While I am not authorized to share numbers at this stage in view of the Board Meeting to be held next week to consider the unaudited financial results for the first quarter ending June 2013, I can only indicate that our efforts at cost cutting, improving business by bringing in new customers and the concept of Warehousing Receipt as a Negotiable Instrument have started to yield results.
+Despite adversities of various nature, the Company continues to be in operational profits, and witnessed operational profits of 4.11 crores (excluding interest and depreciation) for the Q1 2014-15, while I am not authorized to share numbers at this stage, I can assure you we are very positive on the performance in the remaining 3 quarters.
+Our continual efforts at cost optimization, improving business by bringing in new customers have started to yield results.
 I am confident that the pending regulatory issues will also be resolved during the year so that business growth is ensured.

 Dear Shareholders, my fellow Directors on the Board and I can assure you that all necessary efforts are being taken to turn around the fortunes of your Company and make it scale new heights.
-On behalf of Management, I thank you for your support and reposing your faith in your Company and its Management.
+We also will endeavor to overcome all adversities within this financial year.
+On behalf of Management, I thank you for your support and reposing your faith in your Company and its management.

 On behalf my colleagues on the Board I wish to express our sincere thanks to the Banks and all stakeholders for their understanding and cooperation during this difficult period.
 I also want to thank all our employees, both past and present, at all levels for their dedication and integrity.
 Last but not the least, our heartfelt thanks to all shareholders and members of the Arshiya family whose continued faith and trust in the Company and its Management has been a great source of strength in helping us regain lost ground.